 Customers receive the documents they need to order goods faster.
 Business processes are accelerated, and in most cases are simplified as well.
 This benefits sales and other departments within the organization since more orders can be processed in less time.

-In addition, electronic documents are digitally index and fully searchable.
-This allows customers and employees to find important information more quickly without having to laboriously pore over catalogs.
+In addition, electronic documents are digitally indexed and fully searchable.
+This allows customers and employees to find important information quicker without having to laboriously pore over catalogs.
 Links in electronic documents also help to locate information faster and in more targeted manner.

 Finally, relationships between customers and company employees are positively impacted when working with documents through an enterprise content management system.
 This opens new customer service possibilities.
 Company employees can help customers faster and, most importantly, more effectively by sending direct links or documents instantly.